 With over 55 kilometres of two major rivers – the Wilton and the Mainoru – the property is home to both Saltwater and Freshwater Crocodiles, at least one unidentified shark species (probably Bull Sharks), turtles, water rats, water monitors and a large number of freshwater fish species.

-AWC’s management at Wongalara is aimed at halting and reversing the decline in wildlife that is sweeping across northern Australia, including in protected areas such as the nearby Kakadu National Park (which has suffered a 75% decline in small mammal populations in little over a decade).
+AWC’s management at Wongalara is aimed at halting and reversing the decline in wildlife that is sweeping across northern Australia, including in protected areas such as the nearby Kakadu National Park (which has suffered a 75 per cent decline in small mammal populations in little over a decade).
 We have established the largest feral herbivore-free area on mainland Australia (1,000 square kilometres); implemented a fire management regime that has significantly reduced the impact of wildfires; and begun the process of reintroducing regionally extinct mammals such as the Pale Field Rat.

 In 2012, AWC established the largest feral herbivore-free area on mainland Australia at Wongalara.
 160 kms of fencing encloses 100,000 hectares of the sanctuary, and 1,200 feral herbivores were removed from inside the fence.